 First Steps In Vegetarian Food

-I first cooked nut roast in the 1980s when I started to try out vegetarian dishes.
+I first cooked this recipe for nut roast in the 1980s when I started to try out vegetarian dishes.
 I had a couple of vegetarian friends and the vegetarian restaurant Cranks was gaining in popularity.
 Cranks had their own version of nut roast in the cranks cookery book.
-I cannot remember where the original recipe I used, came from but as I cooked it a few more times, I evolved my own version of nut roast into the recipe below.
+I cannot remember where the original recipe I used, came from but as I cooked it a few more times, I evolved my own version of the best nut roast recipe I have ever found.

 Nut roast may be the archetypal vegetarian dinner, but it is easy to prepare, very nutritious and delicious.
 Packed with protein and nutrients, it is very satisfying